bored-engineer/iOS-CDevReporter/README.md

 ------------
 `utils/google-compiler-20111003.jar` is Google javascript compiler jar that is used to minify the JS files.

-`src/var/mobile/Library/Preferences/com.chronic-dev.CDevReporter.plist` is the default preference values plist.
-The default for `CDevReporter` is enabled.

-`src/var/mobile/Library/Logs/CDevReporter.txt` is the log file for `CDevReporter`.
-Once installed it contains timestamped debug info.

 `src/usr/bin/ECID-CDevReporter` is the binary for retrieving a iOS device's ECID.
 The source is available [here](https://github.com/innoying/iOS-ecid)

 `src/usr/local/chronic-dev.CDevReporter/node_modules` is the modules folder for `CDevReporter`.
 It only contains the `stalker` module for watching folders for activity.
 The module source is available [here](https://github.com/jslatts/stalker)